Free object: Free functor

 The most general setting for a free object is in category theory, where one defines a functor, the free functor, that is the left adjoint to the forgetful functor.

 Consider a category C of algebraic structures; the objects can be thought of as sets plus operations, obeying some laws.
-This category has a functor, $U:\mathbf{C}\to\mathbf{Set}$, the forgetful functor, which maps objects and functions in C to Set, the category of sets.
+This category has a functor, $U:\mathbf{C}\to\mathbf{Set}$, the forgetful functor, which maps objects and morphisms in C to Set, the category of sets.
 The forgetful functor is very simple: it just ignores all of the operations.

 The free functor F, when it exists, is the left adjoint to U. That is, $F:\mathbf{Set}\to\mathbf{C}$ takes sets X in Set to their corresponding free objects F(X) in the category C. The set X can be thought of as the set of "generators" of the free object F(X).

 For the free functor to be a left adjoint, one must also have a Set-morphism $\eta_X:X\to U(F(X))\,\!$.
 More explicitly, F is, up to isomorphisms in C, characterized by the following universal property: